 How to Plan For Shipping Delays During the 2021 Holiday Season

-Plain and simple, the pandemic has been a mess.
-In regards to online shopping, the global supply chain issues that began in 2020 have only gotten worse.
-There are pandemic-related delays when it comes to orders as well as increased shipping rates due to these delays.
-From shipper to seller to shopper, there's a wide range of problems, and they don't seem to be going away any time soon.
+The coronavirus pandemic has caused suffering for millions of people across the world.
+With the devastating loss of lives due to the virus, as well as increased poverty and unemployment, the pandemic has taken a toll on all aspects of life.
+In regards to the economy and labor market, the global supply chain issues that began in 2020 have yet to get better.
+This has caused delays when it comes to orders which in turn has increased shipping rates due to these delays.
+From shipper to seller to shopper, there's a wide range of issues that the supply chain has never faced before.
 With the holidays coming up, it's important that shoppers are aware of what these supply chain issues are and what they mean for them.

 What's Causing the Supply Chain Shortages?

-To put it simply, COVID is causing every supply chain issue.
-Due to the virus, there are now labor shortages, price spikes when it comes to shipping, delivery disruptions across companies, and more.
-Since people were home for a year, spending habits pivoted, and instead of going out, people were staying in and buying things online.
+Due to the virus, there are now labor shortages, price spikes when it comes to shipping, and delivery disruptions across companies.
+Since many people were home for a year, spending habits have also pivoted, and instead of going out, people were staying in and buying things online.
 With the spike in online shopping came a spike in demand, and with that came shipping issues that have yet to be resolved.

 Will the Supply Chain Shortages Cause Major Holiday Shipping Delays?